marm1/weighted-interval-scheduling-algorithm/README.md

 Once you clone the package or copy the files into the dir (requests.csv and main.cpp) you will be able to run this after you have the downloaded the correct compiler.

-I have attached a video to show compilation
+Here is the link to the video to watch the code run: https://www.youtube.com/watch?v=6jn7H0qlcFg

 Description: